apigee/ansible-opdk-accelerator/README-ansible-configuration.md

 in the prior step then the step that would give you the correct result would be `cp -r ~/.ansible/inventory/templates/edge-5/ ~/.ansible/inventory/prod/`.

-1. Update the Ansible configuration as indicated in the section "Editing the Ansible configuration file template".
+1. Update the Ansible configuration as indicated in the section [Editing the Ansible configuration file template](#editing-the-ansible-configuration-file-template).

 1. Update the inventory template files as indicated in
 [Ansible Inventory](../README-inventory.md).